KhronosGroup/Vulkan-Hpp/README.md

 ### SharedHandle

 Vulkan-Hpp provides a `vk::SharedHandle<Type>` interface.
-For each Vulkan handle type `vk::Type` there is a shared handle `vk::SharedType` which will delete the underlying Vulkan resource upon destruction, e.g. `vk::SharedBuffer ` is the shared handle for `vk::Buffer`.
+For each Vulkan handle type `vk::Type` there is a shared handle `vk::SharedType` which will delete the underlying Vulkan resource upon destruction, e.g. `vk::SharedBuffer` is the shared handle for `vk::Buffer`.

 Unlike UniqueHandle, SharedHandle takes shared ownership of the resource as well as its parent.
-This means that the resource will not be deleted until all SharedHandles to it are destroyed.
+This means that parent handle will not be destroyed until all child resources are deleted.
 This is useful for resources that are shared between multiple threads or objects.

 This mechanism ensures correct destruction order even if the parent SharedHandle is destroyed before its child handle.
 Otherwise, the handle behaves like `std::shared_ptr`. `vk::SharedInstance` or any object, that has it as parent should be last to delete (first created, first in class declaration)